• Now that you’re checked in - WiFi password and Information

 |Independence Mine State Park/Hatcher Pass

 Remote, mountainous gold mine which is open to visitors to hike, read interpretive signs, and imagine life amongst the ghost town buildings.
-Some ranger-led tours and special programs.
+They list "open" days for the gift shop and ranger programs, but you can walk around on a self-tour anytime.
 Outstanding scenery.

 • 11-6 daily • $5 parking fee • See Website • View Map